MPLLang/mpl-tutorial/02-hello/README.md

 </blockquote>
 </details>

-We can pass the `.mlb` directly to MPL to produce an executable, similar to before.
+We can pass an `.mlb` file directly to MPL to produce an executable, similar to before.

 ```console